-- Syndication proceeds due to previously allocated or awarded HTCs: Syndication proceeds from HTCs allocated or awarded in a previous cycle/round may be included if verification is included in the application.
-Acceptable verification is an executed syndicator agreement or executed Letter of Intent from the syndicator that is acceptable to Minnesota Housing.
-The executed Letter of Intent must: - o Be current within 15 days of submission of the application - Syndication proceeds from the current tax credit request - Monetary grants/donations - Amortizing first mortgage incorporates tax abatement and payments in lieu of taxes (PILOT) for properties with an amortizing first mortgage - Tax Increment Financing (TIF): Provide satisfactory documentation that the contribution is committed to the development at the time of application.
+- Syndication proceeds from the current tax credit request - Monetary grants/donations - Amortizing first mortgage incorporates tax abatement and payments in lieu of taxes (PILOT) for properties with an amortizing first mortgage - Tax Increment Financing (TIF): Provide satisfactory documentation that the contribution is committed to the development at the time of application.
 The documentation must include a city council resolution indicating its intention to provide TIF assistance.
 The anticipated amount must be included in the resolution or a letter from the city. - Deferred loans - Grants from nonprofit charitable organizations converted to deferred loans.
 An award letter from the nonprofit charitable organization contributor must be provided at the time of application verifying the contribution.
 Documentation must evidence that the contribution is restricted for housing development uses and the contribution must be included as a development source. - Historic Tax Credits: In addition to the commitment documentation, at the time of application provide written documentation of eligibility through evidence of Historic Register listing or approval of Part 1-Evaluation of Significance along with a syndicator/investor Letter of Intent. - Funder commitments to modify existing debt including: approval of assumption of debt and extension of loan term; commitments must contain no contingencies other than receipt of an HTC allocation or award.
-At the time of application, written documentation of approval from the funder clearly demonstrating that the approval is for the re-syndication /receipt of new deferred or HTC allocation or award, justifying the amount and the terms of the contribution must be provided. - General Partner commitments can count as long as satisfactory documentation is provided.
-Examples include: - o GP cash and seller loans - Deferred developer fee: The applicant must provide the required commitment documentation and provide evidence of repayment within 10 years by the projected cash flow or an amount approved by the syndicator/investor in the LOI. - Purchased reserves: Provide satisfactory documentation to determine that the reserves are available, will be purchased with the property and a commitment that they will be used as a permanent capital source.
-The documentation could include purchase agreement, financial statements, with a commitment letter from the applicant. - Energy Rebate: Provide satisfactory documentation that the energy rebate will funded at closing with general partner cash or a general partner loan
+At the time of application, written documentation of approval from the funder clearly demonstrating that the approval is for the re-syndication/receipt of new deferred or HTC allocation or award, justifying the amount and the terms of the contribution must be provided. - General Partner commitments can count as long as satisfactory documentation is provided.
+Examples include: - GP cash and seller loans - Deferred developer fee: The applicant must provide the required commitment documentation and provide evidence of repayment within 10 years by the projected cash flow or an amount approved by the syndicator/investor in the LOI. - Purchased reserves: Provide satisfactory documentation to determine that the reserves are available, will be purchased with the property and a commitment that they will be used as a permanent capital source.
+The documentation could include purchase agreement, financial statements, with a commitment letter from the applicant. - Energy Rebate: Provide satisfactory documentation that the energy rebate will funded at closing with general partner cash or a general partner loan.